R3dSpyder/House_of_Games_API/README.md

 ## NAMING CONVENTIONS

-The controllers begin with 'get', 'post' 'delete'.
-The models begin with 'fetch', 'make', 'remove'.
+The controllers begin with 'get', 'post' 'delete', 'patch' The models begin with 'fetch', 'make', 'remove', 'put'

 ### DEPENDENCIES